microsoft/hlsl-specs/proposals/NNNN-max-records-per-node.md

 | `[MaxRecordsPerNode(count)]` | Y | For `NodeArrayOutput`, specifies the maximum number of records that can be output to a node within the array.
 Exceeding this results in undefined behavior.
 This attribute can be overridden via the `NumOutputOverrides / pOutputOverrides` option when constructing a work graph.
 This attribute has no impact on existing node output limits. |

 This attribute will be required starting with a future Shader Model version.
-Since this may cause compilation failures with existing Work Graphs, a new compiler command line option will be introduced to replace the compiler error with a warning and implicitly set the value of `MaxRecordsPerNode` equal to `MaxRecords`.
-(TODO: Specify the command line option)
+Since this may cause compilation failures with existing Work Graphs, this will be a `DefaultError` warning assigned to a warning group named `hlsl-require-max-records-per-node` to allow a command-line override.
+The value of `MaxRecordsPerNode` will be set equal to `MaxRecords`.

 The compiler will also generate an error if the `MaxRecordsPerNode` value is greater than the `MaxRecords` in a HLSL shader.
 Note that `pMaxRecordsPerNode` may override this value and the runtime will validate the correctness in that case.
 See the feature [spec]() for more details.